nathanielgreen/CV/README.md

   worked to create ideas and basis for wireframes on how the internal project should look, and what sort of user journeys should be created.
-- Helped set up base foundations for a brand new internal project, that the bootcamp joining the company in May could build on on top.
+- Helped set up base foundations for a brand new internal project, that the bootcamp joining the company in May could build on top of.
 This involved:
   - Helping them decide on a tech stack, weighing up the pros and cons of different stacks as well as informing them about other tech that is used at AND Digital